 So, the file URI will look something like this: `file://sdcard/Statements_<username>.html`

-Our advanced static analysis technology employs a comprehensive and automated approach to scan your Android app’s source code, bytecode, and other components for vulnerabilities, malicious code, and risky practices.
-Our solution goes beyond traditional scanning techniques to provide deep code analysis, identifying hidden threats that could be missed by other tools.
+Our cutting-edge static analysis technology uses a comprehensive and automated approach to scanning your Android app’s source code, bytecode, and other components.
+We identify vulnerabilities, malicious code, and risky practices, offering deeper code analysis than traditional scanning techniques to uncover hidden threats.

-Contact us today to learn more about our advanced static analysis services and take your Android app security to the next level!
+Contact us today to learn more about our advanced static analysis services and elevate your Android app security!